 Staging a home requires thorough cleaning in every room.
 You might think the strong smell that your cleaning products create is pleasant enough to attract buyers, but most of the time, it’s just going to make the home smell like a janitor’s closet.
 Instead, consider setting up some scented candles that can create very distinct, pleasant aromas.
 Baking some fresh cookies is another creative way to produce a nice, nostalgic aroma in the home.
 If you’re not much of a baker or don’t want to deal with the clean-up, don’t worry—candles will suffice.

 Now that you’re more familiar with these small details to consider when staging your home, your property is going to stand out in a positive way when buyers stop by.
 If you’re in need of professional home stagers to assist in using your property’s full potential to attract buyers, we can help.
-At Traditions Interiors, we can utilize the ideas above, and many more, when home staging Texas properties to get the property ready for the real estate market.
+At The Staging Company, we can utilize the ideas above, and many more, when home staging Texas properties to get the property ready for the real estate market.